3 reasons why holiday toy sales will be huge this year - KESQ

 With brick and mortar stores shuttered or limiting capacity, online shopping has become more mainstream than ever.

-Silver anticipates more than 50% of this year’s holiday toy purchases, even more than last year when Amazon, Walmart and Target enjoyed the bulk of ecommerce sales.
+Silver anticipates more than 50% of this year’s holiday toy purchases will be made online, even more than last year when Amazon, Walmart and Target enjoyed the bulk of ecommerce sales.

 “You’re going to see online sales reach a level that’s never been seen in the toy industry,” Silver said.

 Curbside pickup sales have also skyrocketed for retailers such as Walmart and Target.
-BMO Capital Markets toy industry analyst Gerrick Johnson expects toy shoppers to take advantage of the ability to buy online and pick up items in person, which some customers think is faster than home delivery.
+BMO Capital Markets toy industry analyst Gerrick Johnson expects toy shoppers to take advantage of the ability to buy online and pick up items in person, which some customers prefer over home delivery.

 “People still want to go to the store, but they want to make sure their items are in stock,” Johnson told CNN Business.